Sponsor Deadline

 Amount Description

 Applications will be accepted that request a single, commercially available instrument or an integrated instrumentation system.
 The minimum award is $50,000.
-There is no upper limit on the cost of the instrument, but the maximum award is $600,000.
-Since the cost of various instruments will vary, it is anticipated that the amount of the award will also vary.
+There is no upper limit on the cost of the instrument, but the maximum award is $750,000.
+Since the cost of each instrument varies, it is anticipated that the amount of the award will also vary.
 S10 awards do not allow indirect costs.

 It is expected that applicants will employ the most economical approaches, including securing academic discounts, to formulate a cost-effective budget while meeting users' scientific needs.See Section IV.
 6. Funding Restrictions Funding Restrictions for additional details.